nyaruka/goflow/docs/md/flows.md

 Can be used to call a resthook.

 A [resthook_called](sessions.html#event:resthook_called) event will be created based on the results of the HTTP call to each subscriber of the resthook.
+If the action has `result_name` set, a result will be created with that name, and if the resthook returns valid JSON, that will be accessible through `extra` on the result.

 <div class="input_action"><h3>Action</h3>```json
 {